GM explores using ChatGPT in vehicles

-March 10 (Reuters) - General Motors Co GM.N is exploring uses for ChatGPT as part of its broader collaboration with Microsoft Corp MSFT.O, a company executive told Reuters on Friday.
+March 10 (Reuters) - General Motors Co GM.N is exploring uses for ChatGPT as part of its broader collaboration with Microsoft Corp MSFT.O, a company executive told Reuters.

-"ChatGPT is going to be in everything," GM Vice President Scott Miller said in an interview.
+"ChatGPT is going to be in everything," GM Vice President Scott Miller said in an interview last week.

 The chatbot could be used to access information on how to use vehicle features normally found in an owners manual, program functions such as a garage door code or integrate schedules from a calendar, Miller said.